stchan/PdfScribe/README.md

 ## Building from source

-Visual Studio 2019/Votive 2019 (or newer), and Wix 3.11 (or newer) are required to build PdfScribe.
+Visual Studio 2022/Votive 2022, and Wix 3.11 (or newer) are required to build PdfScribe.

 PdfScribe links to, and distributes the following third party components: